trosendal/shiny/Readme.md

 editor on the page that can also be hidden.
 The page runs from just two files: server.R and ui.R

-To run this example set your working directory in R to the shiny directory if you are using R studio just open the .Rproj file.
-Then if you don't have the dependancies: library(shiny) library(epiR) library(shinyAce) you need to install them from cran.
+To run this example set your working directory in R to the 'shiny' directory (the folder that contains this file :)) if you are using R studio just open the .Rproj file.
+Then if you don't have the
+dependancies: library(shiny) library(epiR) library(shinyAce)
+you need to install them from cran.

 Then run these two lines: